espressif/esp-at/docs/en/AT_Command_Set/index.rst

    Basic AT Commands <Basic_AT_Commands>
    Wi-Fi AT Commands <Wi-Fi_AT_Commands>
    TCP-IP AT Commands <TCP-IP_AT_Commands>
-   [ESP32 Only] BLE AT Commands <BLE_AT_Commands>
+   [ESP32 Only] Bluetooth® Low Energy AT Commands <BLE_AT_Commands>
-   [ESP32 Only] BT AT Commands <BT_AT_Commands>
+   [ESP32 Only] Bluetooth® AT Commands <BT_AT_Commands>
    MQTT AT Commands <MQTT_AT_Commands>
    HTTP AT Commands <HTTP_AT_Commands>
    [ESP32 Only] Ethernet AT Commands <Ethernet_AT_Commands>
    Signaling Test AT Commands <Signaling_Test_AT_Commands>
-   [ESP32 & ESP32S2 Only] Driver AT Commands <Driver_AT_Commands>
+   [ESP32 & ESP32-S2 Only] Driver AT Commands <Driver_AT_Commands>

-Before checking the command set details, please review some common information on command types, configurations that can be saved in the flash, as well as messages returned after entering commands.
+It is strongly recommended to read the following sections for some common information on AT commands before you dive into the details of each command.

 - `AT Command Types`_
 - `AT Commands with Configuration Saved in the Flash`_
 - `AT Messages`_

 .. _at-command-types: